gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_4_FreeRTOS_and_Inter-Core_Messaging/README.md

 ## Deploy the FreeRTOS Application to the Real-Time Core

-This time we are going to deploy the FreeRTOS Real-Time application to the Azure Sphere in release mode without the debugger attached.
+This time we are going to deploy the FreeRTOS Real-Time application to the Azure Sphere in release mode without attaching the debugger.

 1. Set the startup configuration.
 Select the ARM-Release configuration and the GDB Debugger (RTCore) startup item.
     ![](resources/visual-studio-release-mode.png)